-The Kuvasz is an ancient breed believed to have originated in Hungary, but more probably from the much larger dogs of Tibet.
-It was once only kept by Royalty and was a fierce defender of property and made good hunting dogs, capable of bringing down wolves and bears.
-It became more available to 'commoners', who discovered it's ability as a protector of livestock.
-It's pure white coat helping distinguish it from wolves, which were the major threat to farmers.
+The Kuvasz is a very old breed, believed to have originated in Hungary.
+It was at one time only kept by royalty and was a fierce defender of property and good hunting dog, capable of bringing down wolves and even bears.
+It became more available to commoners who soon discovered its ability as a protector of livestock, its white coat helping it blend in with the sheep and distinguishing it from wolves, which were the major threat to farmers.

-This dog may be ureliable with strangers and is likely to see any strange animals as a threat to his family that needs to be eradicated.
+Kuvasz are loyal and determined dogs.
+Like many other herding breeds they have a natural instinct to guard their owner’s land and anyone/anything living on it.
+This dog can be unreliable with strangers and is likely to see strange animals as a threat that needs to be dealt with.

 - Status: Common